ntauth/threadmon-task/README.md

    called *probes* (`probe_fn_t`).

 The program runs 4 worker threads, each one of which computes a montecarlo method approximation of pi with different intervals.
-Empirically, the bigger the interval, the more cpu time the worker thread consumes.

 # Build
 ```bash